-Although there is no text book, we posted on NYU classes a useful volume prepared for Habitat III by the Inter-American Development Bank, UN-Habitat and the Development Bank of Latin America: D. Gomez-Alvarez, R. Rajack, E. Lopez-Moreno and G. Lanfranchi, eds.
+Although there is no textbook, we posted on NYU classes a useful volume prepared for Habitat III by the Inter-American Development Bank, UN-Habitat and the Development Bank of Latin America: D. Gomez-Alvarez, R. Rajack, E. Lopez-Moreno and G. Lanfranchi, eds.
 Steering the Metropolis: Metropolitan Governance for Sustainable Development.
 (Washington, DC: Inter-American Development Bank, 2017).
 It contains chapters on topics relevant for the course as well as a range of case studies of particular cities.
-Some chapters may be of interest to you and may also be useful in considering and framing your final course presentations and papers.
+Some chapters may be of interest to you and may also be useful in considering and framing your presentations.